"A good man leaves an inheritance to his children’s children, but the wealth of the sinner is stored up for the righteous." (Proverbs 13:22).

 "The hand of the diligent will rule, but the lazy man will be put to forced labor. " (Proverbs 12:24).

 There are things that are better than riches and we need to heed the Biblical wisdom regarding them.
-A good name is better than riches:
+A good name is better than riches (Proverbs 22:1).

 To forge and protect one's reputation is paramount.
-Wisdom is also better than gold.
+Wisdom is also better than gold (Proverbs 16:16).

 There are things money cannot buy.
 Parents can give an inheritance but only God can supply a good wife (Proverbs 19:14).
 And of all the decisions one makes in this lifetime, the choice of a mate is probably the most important in determining one's overall happiness and contentment as well as success.

 Riches can deceive.
 Their is an illusion they can bring.
 Wealth SEEMS to protect us like a fortress (Proverbs 10:15) and the rich man thinks money is a high protective wall (Proverbs 18:11).
 But they do not profit in the day of wrath (Proverbs 11:4).
-And the person who trusts in his riches will fall (Proverbs 11:28).
+And the person who trusts in his riches will fall (Proverbs 11:28) and though he considers it as protection it is simply his own vanity (Proverbs 18:11, see also 11:4, 28).

 "The rich man's wealth is his strong city; The destruction of the poor is their poverty."
 (Proverbs 10:15)